ankrh/MCmatlab/README.md

 - If you have an Nvidia graphics card with compute capability at least 3.0, you can set useGPU = true to enable running on the GPU, greatly speeding up both the Monte Carlo and heat simulations.

 ### List and explanation of input parameters
-In the following we assume that the model object variable has been named “model”.
+In the following we assume that the model object variable has been named "model".
 In principle, it could be given any name you want.
 #### Geometry parameters
 `model.G.silentMode`
 [-]